-TM-CAD shall follow guidance material developed by EASA to assist in measuring safety cultures at air operators and include such function in the authority's oversight programme.
+TM-CAD shall follow guidance material developed by EASA to assist in measuring the safety culture of air operators and include such function in the authority's oversight programme.

-Deliverable(s) Timeline Guidance and practical tools to measure safety culture at air operators Q1 2024 Oversight programme for air operators includes the assessment of safety culture 2024 - 2025
+Deliverables Timeline Oversight programme for air operators includes the assessment of safety culture 2025

 Stakeholders - Roles and responsibilities TM-CAD Follow guidance material issued by EASA and evaluate the introduction of new processes that assist in measuring safety culture when conducting continuous oversight of air operators.
-Aviation organisations Participate in industry discussions and cooperation with NAA's.
+Aviation organisations Participate in industry discussions and cooperation with TM-CAD.

-Actio Target Date

-i Monitor and evaluate guidance material and tools published by EASA 2023/2024

-MST.0042

-ii Oversight programmes include the assessment of safety culture of air operators with the support of the EASA guidance and practical tools.
+Actions Target Date i Oversight programmes include the assessment of safety culture of air operators with the support of the EASA guidance and practical tools.
 2025

-MST.0042